 Ways and means

-- Purpose.
-Splitting a process in blocks.
+- Splitting a process in blocks.
 Elaborating a block diagram.

-- Purpose of a PFD, added value compared to the Block Diagram.
-Type and level of detail of information.
+- Use of a PFD, added value compared to the Block Diagram.
+Type of information included in a PFD.

-- Importance of Utility flow diagrams.
-Differences with Process diagrams.
+- Importance of Utility flow diagrams (UFD).
+Complementarity with Process flow diagrams.

 - Process and utilities P&IDs.
-Key elements necessary to prepare a complete and adequate P&ID.
+Key elements indicated on PIDs.

-- Logical elaboration sequence, rules, organization of a P&ID, level of detail depending on stage.
+- Elaboration, rules, organization of a PID, level of detail. notes, holds, comments.

-- P&ID reviews for HSE and Operability purposes.
-Various methods including HAZOP review.
+- Design reviews: Focus on HSE and Operability with HAZOP review.

-- Types of check-lists used.
-Determination of action plan.
+- Organization of the review, selection of attendees.
+Action plan.
 Validation.
 Reporting and follow-up process.